Metalcon/zmqWorker/README.md

     <dependency>
       <groupId>de.metalcon</groupId>
       <artifactId>zmq-worker</artifactId>
-      <version>0.0.1-SNAPSHOT</version>
+      <version>0.1.0</version>
     </dependency>

 # Usage

 At first you have to create your request handler that implements `ZeroMQRequestHandler`.
-In the only method this interface promises, you get a deserialized request object.
+In the only method this interface promises, you get a deserialized object derived from `Request`, defined in the [basic API](../../../api).
 Check the request type via `instanceof` and do your magic.
-Finally you return a response object derived from `Response` in the [basic API](../../../api) that will be sent to the client automatically.
+Finally you return a response object derived from `Response` that will be sent to the client automatically.

 In the main method of your component you create a new worker instance and start it by calling the `start`-method.
 The worker stops if a `ShutdownRequest`, defined in the basic API, is received.